AleCornejoR/AleCornejoR/README.md

 # Hello there! 👋

-I'm a mechatronics engineering student at Tec, passionate about the intersection of mechanics and electronics.
+I'm a mechatronics engineering student, passionate about the intersection of mechanics and electronics.
 With hands-on experience in robotics, digital design, and smart manufacturing, I enjoy turning ideas into reality.
 I’ve worked with tools like SolidWorks, Arduino, and PLCs, but I know there’s always more to learn! 🌱

 I believe in continuous growth and collaboration, and I'm excited to explore new technologies along the way.
 If you share similar interests, feel free to connect! 🚀